EnigmaBay/lingobingojs/README.md

 For MVP we:

-- Built a simple HTML5, CSS3, javascript/ES6 webapp that allows a single player to play Bingo using a default set or words, and learn about the developers.
+- Built a simple HTML5, CSS3, javascript/ES6 webapp that allows a single player to play Bingo using a default set or words.
+- Deployed routing for simple navigation, and built an About page with links for contacting the developers.
 - Implement a componentized design, to support adding features on a semi-regular basis, limiting code churn, promoting test-ability.
 - Enhanced the game so it throws a "bingo party" when the user clicks on 5-in-a-row.
 - Implemented color palettes and a light/dark scheme that users can toggle, that will instantly take effect across the site.
+- Ensure browser compatibility (primarily Chrome and Firefox) for multiple screen sizes, from huge, to desktop, to mobile or smart phone-sized.
 - Provide a dedicated web interface for people to use the app as they need, deployed to a simple hosting service with public access.

 ### Next Release